-Magistrate may himself enter and search
+Magistrate may himself enter and search.

-- (a) if any person has within the preceding 6 months been convicted of having kept or used as a common gaming house the place proposed to be entered; or - (b) if the place proposed to be entered is occupied by a club or society and he has reason to believe that habitual gaming is carried on there; or - (c) if he has personal knowledge of such facts and circumstances as satisfy him that there are sufficient grounds for a search under the said sections respectively; or

-- (d) if he receives the required information orally and either on oath or not on oath under such circumstances that the object of a search would in his opinion be defeated by the delay necessary for reducing the information to writing; provided that in the last case the name and address of the person giving such information is known to or ascertained by such magistrate before he acts upon such information. - (2) Any person who in giving such oral information makes a statement which he knows or believes to be false or does not believe to be true shall be guilty of an Offence: Penalty, imprisonment for 12 months.
+- 15. (1) A magistrate or a Senior Police Officer may himself do what he may under sections 13 and 14 authorise a police officer to do whenever such magistrate is competent to issue a warrant under such sections respectively; and also in any of the following cases, that is to say - (a) if any person has within the preceding 6 months been convicted of having kept or used as a common gaming house the place proposed to be entered; or - (b) if the place proposed to be entered is occupied by a club or society and he has reason to believe that habitual gaming is carried on there; or - (c) if he has personal knowledge of such facts and circumstances as satisfy him that there are sufficient grounds for a search under the said sections respectively; or - (d) if he receives the required information orally and either on oath or not on oath under such circumstances that the object of a search would in his opinion be defeated by the delay necessary for reducing the information to writing; provided that in the last case the name and address of the person giving such information is known to or ascertained by such magistrate before he acts upon such information. - (2) Any person who in giving such oral information makes a statement which he knows or believes to be false or does not believe to be true shall be guilty of an Offence: Penalty, imprisonment for 12 months.

-Presumptive proof against house and occupier 16.
-If any instruments or appliances of gaming are found in any place entered under this Act or upon any person found therein, or if persons are seen or heard to escape therefrom on the approach or entry of a magistrate or a Senior Police Officer, or if a police officer or any person having authority under this Act to enter or go to such place is unlawfully prevented from or obstructed or delayed in entering or approaching the same or any part thereof, it shall be presumed until the contrary is proved that the place is a common gaming house and that the same is so kept or used by the occupier thereof.
+Presumptive proof against house and occupier.

+16. If any instruments or appliances for gaming are found in any place entered under this Act or upon any person found therein, or if persons are seen or heard to escape therefrom on the approach or entry of a magistrate or a Senior Police Officer, or if a police officer or any person having authority under this Act to enter or go to such place is unlawfully prevented from or obstructed or delayed in entering or approaching the same or any part thereof, it shall be presumed until the contrary is proved that the place is a common gaming house and that the same is so kept or used by the occupier thereof.

-Presumptive proof against house occupier and owner 17.
-(1) If in the case of a place entered under this Act any passage, staircase or means of access to any part thereof is unusually narrow or steep or otherwise difficult to pass, or any part of the premises is provided with unusual or unusually numerous means for preventing or obstructing an entry or with unusual contrivances for enabling persons therein to see or ascertain the approach or entry of persons or for giving the alarm or for facilitating escape from the premises, it shall be presumed until the contrary is proved that the place is a common gaming house and that the same is so kept or used by the occupier thereof; and if notice as is next hereinafter provided shall have been served on the owner of the premises it shall further be presumed till the contrary is proved that the place is so kept with the permission of the owner thereof.
+Presumptive proof against house occupier and owner.

+17. (1) If in the case of a place entered under this Act any passage, staircase or means of access to any part thereof is unusually narrow or steep or otherwise difficult to pass, or any part of the premises is provided with unusual or unusually numerous means for preventing or obstructing an entry or with unusual contrivances for enabling persons therein to see or ascertain the approach or entry of persons or for giving the alarm or for facilitating escape from the premises, it shall be presumed until the contrary is proved that the place is a common gaming house and that the same is so kept or used by the occupier thereof; and if notice as is next hereinafter provided shall have been served on the owner of the premises it shall further be presumed till the contrary is proved that the place is so kept with the permission of the owner thereof.